s24-idatt2900-072/parallelization/README.md

 # Objectives

-1. **Implementation**: Develop and parallelize machine learning methods suited for image analysis on CPU and GPU using Rust, with a comparative implementation in C++.
+1. **Implementation**: Develop and parallelize machine learning methods suited for image analysis on CPU and GPU using Rust, with a comparative implementation in C++ and a sequential implementation in Python.
 2. **Evaluation**: Assess the effectiveness of these implementations.
 3. **Analysis**: Discuss the results from the experiments.